 No one is sure how a Banshee obtains her prophetic knowledge, though there are theories out there.
 Some believe that each family member has a silent attendant, an observer, who follows them and reports information back to the Banshee.
-This is not a widely held believe, and belief in Banshees altogether is fading.
+This is not a widely held belief, and belief in Banshees altogether is fading.

 At one time, Banshees were held in regard as a firm belief, and to not believe was blasphemous.
 With the passage of time, and the disappearance of numerous noble Irish names, some that have died out, and some that have gone off to other lands, the Banshee has fallen into myth and superstition.

 If ever you venture to the Emerald Isle, and you happen to be out and about at night, take a listen.
-You may just hear the haunting song, or the frightening wails of a Banshee.
+You may just hear the haunting song or the frightening wails of a Banshee.
 But, be warned, for she foretells only death.

 Cry of The Banshee